Joseph Wegley

 507 biddle kane pa-2

 The auction listing states the home is a 6-bedroom 2-story home with two kitchens (former 2 apartment), 2 full baths, full basement, detached 2 & 3-car garages.
 That sounds like a lot for a house that is less than 3k square feet but that’s what it says.
+Older properties like this are more vulnerable to burst pipes so if it would be wise to keep the contact information of a burst water pipe repair company.

 The 1910 US Census has them living at 507 Biddle Street (same place as the 1920 census).
 This time it says his job was a pumper (oil wells).